 In the case of product-based exclusion, the investee is excluded if its product is inherently harmful to humans or the environment.
 Another VER criterion is that there should be no negative impact if the product is removed from the world.
-Based on these criteria, VER does not make direct investments in companies with more than 10% of their turnover coming from the following businesses:
+Based on these criteria, VER has excluded companies in the following businesses based on a 10% turnover threshold: